 Before you snort in derision and roll your eyes — hear me out.

 One of my favourite features of the Vita was the “location-based technology” as Sony likes to phrase it.
 Prime example — Destiny of Spirits.
 I absolutely adored this game and it kills me a little inside that its servers were shut down.
 This beautifully illustrated turn-based RPG, which was free-to-play by the way, allowed players to discover and battle with different mythical creatures based on their location.
-Split into Asia, the Americas and Europe, players would encounter spirits based on that location’s individual culture and lore.
-Special spirits lurked around popular land marks, such as Big Ben, and don’t worry about getting stuck with your region’s spirits as you could trade online with others to get new spirits too from all around the globe.
-Travelling real-world distances with your Vita in tow would also unlock new spirits, this thing was like a spiritual successor to Pokémon Go before Pokémon Go was even a seed of thought in Niantic’s mind.
+Split into Asia, the Americas, and Europe, players would encounter spirits based on that location’s individual culture and lore.
+Special spirits lurked around popular landmarks, such as Big Ben in London, and you didn’t have to worry about getting stuck with your own region’s spirits as you could trade online with others to get new spirits too from all around the globe.
+Travelling real-world distances with your Vita in tow would also unlock new spirits; this thing was like a spiritual successor to Pokémon Go before Pokémon Go was even a seed of thought in Niantic’s mind.

-The PlayStation Vita had some really great exclusive games, Frobisher Says!, Tearaway and Persona 4 Golden to name just a few favourites of mine.
+The PlayStation Vita had some really great exclusive games, Frobisher Says!, Tearaway, and Persona 4 Golden to name just a few favourites of mine.
 It also gave players the chance to take some of their favourite PlayStation 3 and PlayStation 4 titles on the move, even more so if cross-save was enabled, meaning that the fun didn’t have to end if your parents kicked you off the TV in the living room.

-There are so many great titles that have come out on PlayStation 4 that I think would have been great on a handheld console (Cat Quest, Moonlighter, Road Not Taken and Donut County to name a few favourites), or even games that would have done better had they been released for handheld instead of home console (Valthirian Arc: Hero School Story — you should never have been more than a mobile game).
-And if nothing else convinces you, we really need some more bang for our buck when it comes to PlayStation Plus and having a couple of extra games for the latest handheld every month wouldn’t go amiss.
+There are so many great titles that have come out on PlayStation 4 that I think would have been great on a handheld console (Cat Quest, Moonlighter, Road Not Taken, and Donut County to name a few favourites), or even games that would have done better had they been released for handheld instead of the home console (Valthirian Arc: Hero School Story — you should never have been more than a mobile game).
+And if nothing else convinces you, we really need some more bang for our buck when it comes to PlayStation Plus, and having a couple of extra games for the latest handheld every month wouldn’t go amiss.